susisu/ppp/README.md

 ppp < package.json
 ```

+### Options
+- `-f, --add-field <name>`: Print an additional field.
+This option is repeatable.
+See [Configurations](#configurations) for the list of available field names.
+- `-w, --wrap <int>`: Wrap output to the specified size.
+This overrides the setting of the [configurations file](#configurations).

 ### Configurations
-You can place a configuration file at `~/.config/ppp/config.yml` to customize output fields and text wrapping size.
+You can place `~/.config/ppp/config.yml` to customize output fields and text wrapping size.
 The default configurations are as follows:

 ``` yaml
 fields: